payingattention/linkjs/README.md

 ## Project Design

+*The following is in development and contains proposals which may change in the future.*

 Link provides two fundamental systems: the file-system proxy and a shell HTML application which builds a (sandboxed) execution environment for 3rd-party javascripts.